MissNaliaka/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-print half of a string
+function that copies string pointed to by src